thwee-alchemist/EightQueens.py/README.md

 THe program uses the itertools library for generating solutions, and some unreviewed math for checking the movement of the queen pieces.

 I hope it should theoretically work on a really fast computer, please feel free to contact me with suggestions.

+I know the search space for this program is astronomical, but who knows, maybe if I leave the computer running long enough.
+Maybe there's a better way of finding all solutions to the eight queens problem.
+Please let me know if you know one.